 \section{Asymptotic Results}

-In this short section we are interested in the asymptotic behavior of the proportion of $(\mA,h)$-scattered subspaces within the set of spaces sharing a common dimension.
+In this short section we are interested in the asymptotic behavior of the proportion of $(\mA,h)$-evasive subspaces within the set of spaces sharing a common dimension.
 More formally, we consider a sequence $(\mA_q)_{q \in Q}$ of partial $m$-spreads with $|\mA_q| \ge 2$ for all $q \in Q$.
-We want to study how the proportion of $(\mA_q,h)$-scattered spaces depends on the asymptotics of the sequence $(|\mA_q|)_{q \in Q}$ as $q \to +\infty$.
+We want to study how the proportion of $(\mA_q,h)$-evasive spaces depends on the asymptotics of the sequence $(|\mA_q|)_{q \in Q}$ as $q \to +\infty$.
 All asymptotic expressions will be stated in the following language.

 \begin{notation} We use the Bachmann-Landau notation (``Big O'', ``Little O'', and~``$\sim$'') to describe the asymptotic growth of functions defined on an infinite set of natural numbers; see e.g.~\cite{de1981asymptotic}.
 We also denote by $Q$ the set of prime powers and omit ``$q \in Q$'' when writing $q \to +\infty$. \end{notation}